ivangfr/https-springboot-react/README.md

 ## How to upgrade movies-ui dependencies to latest version

-- In a terminal, make sure you are inside `https-springboot-react/movies-ui` folder
+- In a terminal, make sure you are inside the `https-springboot-react/movies-ui` folder

 - Run the following commands:
   ```